nygeek/drive_inspector/README.md

 Started: 2018-05-06
 Language: Python 2.7

-As a passionate and energetic user of Google Drive over the last several years, I have accumulated a lot of files in My Drive.
+As a steady user of Google Drive over the last several years, I have accumulated a large number of files in My Drive.

-One of the questions that I have asked myself from time to time is how to browse an inventory of all of my files.
+One of the questions that I have asked myself from time to time is how to create an inventory of all of my files suitable for analysis.

 There is no simple way to do this in Drive.
-Some years ago I tried writing one in AppScript, but there were limitations in the API and there were performance problems, so I ultimately abandoned the effort.
+Some years ago I tried writing one in AppScript, but there were then limitations in the API and there were performance problems, so I ultimately abandoned the effort.

 Recently I found the RESTful API to Google Drive (v3) [https://developers.google.com/drive/v3/web/about-sdk] and decided